farnooshoa/farnooshoa/README.md

 ### computational Protein analysis

-*The Peptide class I developed is a versatile tool designed to handle various peptide-related calculations, such as generating random peptide sequences, computing physicochemical properties, and determining sequence-specific descriptors.
+* The Peptide class I developed is a versatile tool designed to handle various peptide-related calculations, such as generating random peptide sequences, computing physicochemical properties, and determining sequence-specific descriptors.
 It encapsulates complex bioinformatics algorithms, including the computation of hydrophobicity, aliphatic index, theoretical charge, and more.

-*I plan to enhance the project by incorporating additional biological properties, including structural class prediction.
+* I plan to enhance the project by incorporating additional biological properties, including structural class prediction.
 I will also integrate various QSAR descriptors, such as BLOSUM indices, Cruciani properties, FASGAI vectors, Kidera factors, MS-WHIM scores, PCP descriptors, ProtFP descriptors, Sneath vectors, ST-scales, T-scales, VHSE-scales, and Z-scales.

+### Rosalind Bioinformatics
+My solutions to bioinformatics problems found on the Rosalind website, worked primarily in Python.

+### DNA and Genomic toolkits

+* DNA toolkit: Counting nucleotides, Transcription, Reverse Compliment, GC-content calculations, Translating DNA into amino acids, and Finding proteins in DNA Sequence.
+* Genomic toolkit: Seach for k-mers.

+### Genotype PCA Analysis

+* This project reads genotype data from a VCF file, processes it, performs PCA, and visualizes the results to analyze genetic variations.